SainsburyWellcomeCentre/Pyper/doc/source/usage.rst

 You are greeted by the *welcome* tab.
 To navigate between functionalities, please select a corresponding tab on the left.
 The *Preview* and *Track* tabs require a video to analyse to be loaded.
 To do so, use the *file* menu or the standard open shortcut on your platform.
 The record tab will pop up without a camera attached but will require one to select the path to save the video.
 The *analysis* tab requires to have performed the tracking or recording step before use.

+Please note never input empty parameters in the number fields as these are checked for valid numbers.

 The *Preview* tab
 ^^^^^^^^^^^^^^^^^

 The preview tab enables you to have a look at a downscaled version of your video to select your start and end point for the analysis as well as the frame that will serve as a reference.
 Currently, the reference frame must appear before the data frames.
 This may change in the future and also a dialog may be added to load a picture to serve as a reference.
 You can navigate in your video using the controls on the left of the progress bar at the bottom.
 Then, when on the desired frame select **Ref**, **Start** or **End** accordingly.
 An end of -1 corresponds to the end of the file.
+It is advised to select a frame that is not the first one (e.g. 5 onwards) for the **Ref** as the camera may take a few frames to adjust some parameters and the video may also alter the very first frames.

 The *Track* Tab
 ^^^^^^^^^^^^^^^

 This tab is more advanced.
 It allows you to Track a specimen in the open field from a pre recorded video.
 The **Ref**, **Start** and **End** parameters set in the *preview* tab apply to the *Track* tab.

+The parameters below (except the type of frame displayed) will only be taken into account the next time the **track** button is pressed.

 You should then set a threshold **Thrsh** for the brightness of you sample in the difference image.
 You can get an idea for this parameter by using the *diff* option from the drop down menu at the bottom.
 The **min** and **max** parameters refer the minimum and maximum areas of the sample respectively.
 These are experessed in pixels^2.
 The **Mvmt** parameter refers to the maximum displacement **in either dimension** of the specimen between two consecutive frames.